-Romania: Change in rules on the balancing market21.
-July 2015. / SEE Energy News
+Romania: Change in rules on the balancing market, SEE Energy News

 Developments in the energy system, the experience gained in operating the balancing market and requests of market participants determined the Regulatory Authority for Energy – ANRE to revise the balancing market rules on calculation of the penalty in case of partial delivery of balancing energy tax the imbalance of notification, costs and additional income redistribution.